tomlockwood/jekyll-rpg/README.md

 ### On the documents:

-`referenced_by` provides a hash of collections with links to pages that refer to the document
+`referenced_by` provides a hash of collections with an array of links in that collection that are pages that refer to the document.

 ### On the site:

-`graph` is a nested series of hashes that represents the relationship between documents
+`graph` is a nested series of hashes that represents the relationship between documents across the entire site.

-`broken_links` is an array of hashes representing a markdown link pointing to a non-existent page
+`broken_links` is an array of hashes representing a markdown link pointing to a non-existent document.

 ## Known issues/bug roadmap

 * If the first thing on a document is a markdown link, it will not be detected for the `graph` or references.
 * `dm: true` does not prevent selection in collections of a document.
-* Code needs to be better organized into classes.

 ## Feature roadmap